Goldielockz30/Tradebotguide/Trading_Bot_Dashboard_StepbyStep.md

    mkdir tradebot
    cd tradebot              # this takes you into your folder where you will create your files
 ```
-- At this pount you will be working inside the folder but to view it on VS Code for easy monitoring and editing please click file at the top left and then open folder go into your tradebot folder that you just created on your desktop
+- !!!
+Once you have creater the folder open it on VS Code for easy monitoring and editing please click file at the top left and then open folder go into your tradebot folder that you just created on your desktop

 - Create and activate a virtual environment (recommended):